unitaryfund/mitiq/docs/source/examples/pt_zne.md

 All entries of the PTM are real and in the interval $[-1, 1]$.
 A PTM allows us to distinguish between the two types of noise since the off-diagonal terms of the PTM are due to the effect of coherent noise while the diagonal terms are due to incoherent noise.
 To find the PTM of an entire circuit, we only need to take the product of the PTM of each layer in the circuit.
 Due to this, it is straightforward to see how coherent noise carries across different layers in the circuit and how incoherent errors are easier to deal with in the small error limit.
 The latter is due to only focusing on the diagonal terms of the PTM for incoherent noise such that the product of two or more diagonal matrices is also a diagonal matrix.

 The known fault tolerant thresholds for stochastic noise are higher than coherent noise which makes the former a 'preferable' type of noise compared to the latter.
 To avoid dealing with coherent noise, Pauli twirling can be used to tailor coherent noise to incoherent noise.
-Same as Eq {math:numref}`depolarizing_noise_paulis`, when a coherent noise channel is Pauli twirled, the noise channel can be described using Paulis after averaging over multiple Pauli twirled circuits.
+Same as Eq {math:numref}`depolarizing_noise_Paulis`, when a coherent noise channel is Pauli twirled, the noise channel can be described using Paulis after averaging over multiple Pauli twirled circuits.
 Refer to the [Pauli Twirling user guide](../guide/pt.md) for additional information.

 It is worth noting that the number of Pauli twirled circuits required to transform coherent noise to incoherent noise depends on the circuit used, noise stength, etc.
 Generally, the higher the number of generated twirled circuits, the better the result.